 Some mothers may not give baths to their baby for a few days to a week after birth.
 It is not necessary to delay bathing for several days.
 It is essential to remove amniotic fluid and blood from babies’ skin for hygiene purposes.
 You may ask the hospital staff to gently clean the baby, leaving some of the vernix on their skin.
 You may massage the vernix into the baby’s skin for a few days after birth.

-Delaying the first bath may not be ideal for babies born with meconium (first stool) contaminated amniotic fluid or with the risk of contracting infections from the birth canal.
+Delaying the first bath may not be ideal for babies born with meconium- (first stool) contaminated amniotic fluid from the amniotic sac or with the risk of contracting infections from the birth canal.
 You may discuss with the healthcare provider to know the best time and method to bathe your baby.

 Risks of Leaving Vernix On A Baby’s Skin After Birth

-Leaving vernix on a newborn’s skin may not cause any risk in most cases.
+Leaving vernix on a newborn’s skin may not pose any risk in most cases.
 Babies with meconium staining or a history of chorioamnionitis may have an increased risk of developing bacterial overgrowth if the vernix is left on the skin for several hours.
-In some cases, leaving vernix may increase the risk of contracting maternal infections, such as hepatitis and HIV.
+In some cases, leaving vernix may increase the risk of the baby contracting maternal infections, such as hepatitis and HIV.

 Excess vernix on the baby’s skin may result in neonatal aspiration syndromeiXA condition where the baby breathes in its stool and amniotic fluid shortly after or during birth. .
 In rare cases, vernix caseosa may lead to granulomaiXA swollen cluster of white blood cells or other tissues that can be seen in the head, lungs, skin, or other body parts. and peritonitis, fetal heart infection in babies born through cesarean sections (1).
 The risk may vary depending on the existing health conditions, so you may take the appropriate decision according to the risks and benefits of leaving vernix on the baby’s skin.